 This information applies to England and Wales.

 Universal Credit is a means-tested benefit.
-This means it’s based on your savings and income.
-It’s paid monthly, usually into your bank, building society or credit union account.
-It can take at least 5 weeks to get your first payment but you can ask for an advance.
+This means it is based on your savings and income.
+It is paid monthly, usually into your bank, building society or credit union account.

 Get an advance on your first payment (GOV.UK)